-San Anselmo is a decidedly white-collar town, with fully 89.96% of the workforce employed in white-collar jobs, well above the national average.
-Overall, San Anselmo is a town of professionals, managers, and sales and office workers.
-There are especially a lot of people living in San Anselmo who work in management occupations (15.83%), sales jobs (14.17%), and teaching (10.23%).
+San Anselmo is a decidedly white-collar town, with fully 89.40% of the workforce employed in white-collar jobs, well above the national average.
+Overall, San Anselmo is a town of professionals, sales and office workers, and managers.
+There are especially a lot of people living in San Anselmo who work in sales jobs (15.16%), management occupations (12.97%), and business and financial occupations (8.68%).

 Of important note, San Anselmo is also a town of artists.
 San Anselmo has more artists, designers and people working in media than 90% of the communities in America.
 This concentration of artists helps shape San Anselmo’s character.

 Also of interest is that San Anselmo has more people living here who work in computers and math than 95% of the places in the US.